 Divorce

-Divorce Lawyer in Kent and Sussex County, Delaware
+Divorce Lawyer In Kent And Sussex County, Delaware

 Delaware is a no-fault divorce state, meaning that you do not have to provide a reason for separating, other than irreconcilable differences.
 While you can seek a fault divorce based on marital misconduct, it won’t affect the financial settlement of your case.